 This metric tells you several things.

 First, are your salespeople getting enough leads to hit their goal?
 Maybe they're converting a high number of leads into opportunities, but they're still missing quota.
 That could suggest your marketers need to generate more leads.

 Second, are your salespeople effectively following up with those leads?
-If your reps have the opposite problem -- they're converting a low percentage of leads into opportunities -- their follow up could be the problem.
+If your reps have the opposite problem — they're converting a low percentage of leads into opportunities — their follow up could be the problem.

 If your reps only email 200 of those on average, the leads may be extremely low-quality.
 Ask your sales team why they didn't work specific leads; their answers will reveal whether it's a matter of fit ("This company is way too small to need our product") or inefficiency and laziness ("Carla called them in February and they weren't interested.")

-Opp to Close Rate
+Opportunity to Close Rate